How to make Naturally Fermented Fruit Fizz

 Only use fermentation grade bottles.
 These can be found at wine brewing stores (I bought mine at the Bulk Zone in Thunder Bay), Grolsch beer bottles also work well.
 Avoid decorative olive oil bottles with the swing-top seal, these cannot handle internal pressure.
 If you seal the fermenting brew in a regular glass container it will eventually explode - this is very dangerous!

 Pour the strained liquid into the bottles, leaving the neck of the bottle empty.
 Seal the top and leave on the counter top for an hour or so.
 Monitor the pressure inside by opening the bottle (called burping) and listening to how much pressure is released.
 Alternatively, you can fill a plastic water bottle with the brew, cap it, and monitor the pressure by squeezing the sides.
 As the pressure builds the plastic walls will become firm.

 Once the bottles are as fizzy as you like (usually 1-2 hours at room temp), put them in the fridge to slow the fermentation process.
-Keep in mind the pressure will continue to slowly build in the bottles, so burp them every few days.
+Keep in mind the pressure will continue to slowly build in the bottles, so burp them every day even when storing in the fridge.
 Enjoy!

 I have been using this recipe for several years, and have tried many kinds of fruit with great success!
 Rhubarb, peach, raspberry, strawberry, blueberry, apple, pineapple, and pear work wonderfully.
 Combinations of any of these are also good, such as rhubarb-apple.
 4 cups is a good amount overall, but with milder fruits such as peach or rhubarb I tend to add a little more, and strong flavoured fruit like raspberry or blueberry I add less.
 The more fruit the stronger the flavour, experiment and find what you like!